-Paper 1 - Theory Paper 2 - Problem Solving and Programming 1hour 45 minutes duration 1hour 45 minutes duration This written paper contains short-answer and structured questions.
-There is no choice of questions 60%- weightage This written paper contains short-answer and structured questions.
-There is no choice of questions.
-20 of the marks for this paper are from questions set on the pre- release material.
-40%- weightage
+Paper 1 - Theory Paper 2 - Problem Solving and Programming 1hour 45 minutes examination 1 hour 45 minutes examination This written paper contains This written paper contains short-answer and structured short-answer and structured questions.
+There is no cho questions.
+There is no choice of of questions.
+20 of the marks for questions this paper are from questions 60% weightage set on the pre-release material.
+40% weightage